TheRenegadeCoder/sample-programs-website/docs/projects/quick-sort/commodore-basic/index.md

 See .github/CONTRIBUTING.md for further details.
 -->

-Welcome to the [Quick Sort](https://sampleprograms.io/projects/quick-sort) in [Commodore BASIC](https://sampleprograms.io/languages/commodore-basic)!
+Welcome to the [Quick Sort](https://sampleprograms.io/projects/quick-sort) in [Commodore BASIC](https://sampleprograms.io/languages/commodore-basic) page!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution